runingnad/abcd123/README.md

 ---

-⚡ With MedChain, healthcare providers gain a trusted, intelligent, and transparent ecosystem to secure trials, preserve vaccines, fight counterfeit drugs, and improve patient outcomes.
+⚡ With MedCare, healthcare providers gain a trusted, intelligent, and transparent ecosystem to secure trials, preserve vaccines, fight counterfeit drugs, and improve patient outcomes.